X16Community/x16-docs/X16 Reference - 04 - BASIC.md

 **Action:** The `TATTR`function retrieves the text/tile attribute at the given x/y coordinate.
 It works for tiles or text on Layer 1.

-In the default text modes, this can be used to retrieve the color attribute (fg/bg) of a specific coordinate without needing to calculate the VRAM address for VPEEK.
+In the default text modes, this can be used to retrieve the color attribute (foreground/background) of a specific coordinate without needing to calculate the VRAM address for [`VPEEK`](#vpeek).

-**EXAMPLE of the TATTR command:**
+**EXAMPLE of the TATTR Function:**

 ```BASIC
 10 REM COPY BUTTERFLY LOGO WITH COLORS TO CENTER OF 80X60 SCREEN